BUSTER-21/examples/api_documentation/docs/source/examples/fetch_episode.rst

   :?sort=:

     Sort the items by time.
-Set this to **-createTime** to get latest item first.
+Set this to **-createTime** to get the latest item first.

   :?denorm=:

-    Expand the details for allowed properties.
+    Expand the details of the allowed properties.
 Set this to **predictedCondition** to get the Condition label.
-Allowed values are { entity, predictedCondition, model and latestDispositionCondition }.
+Allowed properties are: entity, predictedCondition, model and latestDispositionCondition.

   **Example request**